Marto113/PhotoPaint/README.md

 # Project-Paint

- A project in which I try to recreate MS Paint
+A simple GUI application similiar to MS Paint

  Modules that I used:
  - tkinter (ttk, colorchooser, filedialog)